-For the WACE literacy standard, students must demonstrate the minimum standard of literacy by successfully completing the reading and writing components of the Authority's Online Literacy and Numeracy Assessment (OLNA), or by pre-qualifying through achieving Band 8 or higher in the reading and writing tests of the Year 9 National Assessment Program - Literacy and Numeracy (NAPLAN).
+For the WACE literacy standard, students must demonstrate the minimum standard of literacy by successfully completing the reading and writing components of the Authority's Online Literacy and Numeracy Assessment (OLNA), or by prequalifying through achieving the required level or higher in the reading and writing tests of the Year 9 National Assessment Program - Literacy and Numeracy (NAPLAN).

-For the WACE numeracy standard, students must demonstrate the minimum standard of numeracy by successfully completing the numeracy component of the OLNA, or by pre-qualifying through achieving either Band 8 or higher in the numeracy test of Year 9 NAPLAN.
+For the WACE numeracy standard, students must demonstrate the minimum standard of numeracy by successfully completing the numeracy component of the OLNA, or by prequalifying through achieving either the required level or higher in the numeracy test of Year 9 NAPLAN.

-This means that a student who achieves Band 8 or above in the reading, writing or numeracy test of the Year 9 NAPLAN will be considered to have pre-qualified for the corresponding component and thus deemed to have successfully completed that component.
+This means that a student who achieves the required level or above in the reading, writing or numeracy test of the Year 9 NAPLAN will be considered to have prequalified for the corresponding component and thus deemed to have successfully completed that component.

-Students who have not pre-qualified in reading, writing or numeracy are required to sit the corresponding component/s of the OLNA twice before the end of Year 10, unless they demonstrate the required standard.
-If students do not demonstrate the standard by the end of Year 10, they must sit the component/s in Term 1 of Year 11.
+Students who have not prequalified in reading, writing or numeracy are required to sit the corresponding component/s of the OLNA twice before the end of Year 10, unless they demonstrate the required standard.
+If students do not demonstrate the standard by the end of Year 10, they must sit the component/s in Semester 1 of Year 11.
 Subsequently, students may choose when next to sit the component/s.
 Students will have up to six opportunities before completing Year 12 to demonstrate the WACE minimum standards of literacy and numeracy.